lmsasu/MLReadingGroup/README.md

-# MLReadingGroup
+# ML Reading Group

 This repository is devoted to Machine Learning reading group held in Faculty of Mathematics and Computer Science, [Transilvania University of Brasov](http://www.unitv.ro/).

 Weekely meetings are scheduled in **Faculty of Mathematics and Computer Science, Iuliu Maniu 50, room PIII1, every Wednesday, 18-19.30**, starting with October 31st.
 Some weeks are for presenting and discussing research papers, and the other weeks are for discussing selected books chapters.
+Ph.D. students, researchers and interested people are expected to actively participate to these meetings.

 **Program**